Mega deal: Indians trade star Lindor, Carrasco to Mets - WHIZ News

 Cleveland had run out of options.
 Lindor has turned down numerous long-term contract offers from the Indians, betting on himself and knowing he could get more money from a major-market team when he becomes a free agent.

-He’s only signed for another season, so the Mets will have to quickly get to work on locking up Lindor long-term.
+He is signed for only another season, so the Mets will have to get to work quickly on locking him up for the long term.

-The Indians made it known that Lindor was available for the right price.
-And while it’s never easy to trade a generational talent with perhaps his best years still ahead of him, Cleveland’s financial situation was never going to make it possible to keep him.
+“We’ve have one conversation with him and no conversations with his agent,” Alderson said.
+“We acquired Francisco because of his present ability and the possibility that he could be a Met long-term.
+There’s no guarantee of that.
+It’s something that we will approach, you know, in the next few weeks.”

 Cohen is hoping to turn around a franchise that has not won a World Series since 1986.

-Cohen hired general manager Brodie Van Wagenen and brought back former GM Sandy Alderson as team president and hired Jared Porter from Arizona as GM under Alderson.
+The Mets fired general manager Brodie Van Wagenen and brought back Alderson, the former GM, as team president.
+Alderson hired Jared Porter from Arizona as GM.

-Since Cohen’s takeover, New York has kept pitcher Marcus Stroman for an $18.9 million qualifying offer, signed right-hander Trevor May to a $15.5 million, two-year contract and catcher James McCann, to a $40.6 million, four-year deal.
+Since Cohen’s takeover, the Mets have kept pitcher Marcus Stroman for an $18.9 million qualifying offer and signed right-hander Trevor May to a $15.5 million, two-year contract and catcher James McCann to a $40.6 million, four-year deal.
 New York also signed injured right-hander Noah Syndergaard to a $9.7 million, one-year deal.

 Rosario is eligible for arbitration for the first time after earning $225,474 prorated from a $608,780 salary.